Tyler-Hecht/CS410-Project/readme.md

 To use the extension, click on the extension icon in the top right of the browser and click on this extension.
 You can then use the extension to query the system.

+### Command line

+The querying system can also be used from the command line.
+It uses a version of the data that is more accurate since it can use the nltk lemmatizer.
+You can simply run the file `query.py` to query the system.
+Run the appropriate command for your operating system:\
+`py query.py`\
+`python query.py`\
+`python3 query.py`

+## Documentation